 The Defi ecosystem has three main foundational aspects: Cryptography, Blockchain technology, and Smart Contracts, which we’ll cover in other explainer posts.

-Let’s start with stable coins.
-Stable coins such as USDT, DAI or USDC act as a bridge between the world of centralised and decentralised finance.
+Let’s start with stablecoins.
+Stablecoins such as USDT, DAI or USDC are a bridge between the world of centralised and decentralised finance.
 They are pegged 1 to 1 to the US Dollar and are used to convert your fiat currency to cryptocurrency or vice versa.

-When you buy one unit of stablecoin for a dollar, a new USD coin is minted.
+A new USD coin is minted when you buy one unit of stablecoin for a dollar.
 Similarly, when you withdraw your crypto gains to a fiat currency, the equivalent USD coins are burned, maintaining the demand and supply balance so that one stablecoin is always worth one US Dollar.

 Say you bought crypto-like Solana when it was $10, but now it’s worth $200, and you want to sell and withdraw your profits to your fiat bank account.
-You would be required to use a centralised exchange like Coinbase, KuCoin or Gemini, and no stablecoins will be involved in the transaction.
+You must use a centralised exchange like Coinbase, KuCoin or Gemini, and no stablecoins will be involved in the transaction.

 Another issue with centralised exchanges is that they can take a few days to transfer the money to your bank account, and if you’re in a rush to buy or collect your gains, this isn’t ideal.

 Suppose you decide to hold your profits in a stable coin like the USDT or DAI.
-In that case, you will be able to purchase crypto later without incurring deposit fees every time.
-You will only be charged a small transaction fee (at anywhere from around 0.1%) when you convert your stable coins to the crypto you want to buy.
+In that case, you can purchase crypto later without incurring deposit fees every time.
+You will only be charged a small transaction fee (anywhere from around 0.1%) when you convert your stablecoins to the crypto you want to buy.